precidiatom/2515_ATM/README.md

 The interface includes:
 * A GUI that simulates a bank machine, allowing a user to view their account info, withdraw and deposit from their accounts.
-* A Bank Management CLI that allows a teller to add and delete users and accounts0, as well as run reports.
+* A Bank Management CLI that allows a teller to add and delete users and accounts, as well as run reports.
 * Transaction logging
 * Login and user authentication